cferdinandi/adventure/content/adventures/escape-from-the-volcano.md

 {{<details summary="Trap Door" blurb="The floor transitions from rock to wooden beams, then back again.">}}
 - _Events_
-	+ A DR Hard Perception Check will reveal the trap door ahead of time.
+	+ A Wisdom Check will reveal the trap door ahead of time.
 If the party fails, the wooden floor drops out below them.
-	+ Any player that succeeds on a DR Medium Speed roll jumps to safety.
+	+ Any player that succeeds on a Dexterity roll jumps to safety.
 Anyone who fails falls into a 15' deep pit.
 	+ After a minute or two, the pit begins to fill with lava that slowly oozes through cracks in the walls.
 	+ Gnomes attack if you linger too long.
 {{</details>}}

 {{<details summary="Dragonhead Hallway" blurb="Players approach a long, straight hallway, adorned with stone dragon head figurines.">}}
 - _Events_
-	+ A successful DR Hard Perception Check will reveal that the dragon heads spit dire _before_ the players attempt to walk down the hallway.
+	+ A Wisdom Check will reveal that the dragon heads spit dire _before_ the players attempt to walk down the hallway.
-	+ A successful DR Hard Speed roll will allow the players to run down the hallway avoiding the flames.
+	+ A Dexterity roll will allow the players to run down the hallway avoiding the flames.
 Players can try other tricks, too.
 {{</details>}}

 {{<details summary="Lava Lake" blurb="The hallway opens up into a tall, wide cavern, with a giant lake of lava.
 In the middle are two islands of volcanic rock.
 A sturdy wooden bridge connects each end of the cavern to the islands, and the islands to each other.">}}
 - _Events_
-	+ A successful DR Medium Perception Check reveals hidden archers high up in the cavern walls
+	+ A Wisdom Check reveals hidden archers high up in the cavern walls
 	+ Goblin archers begin shooting at the party from hidden balconies in the walls
 - _Monsters_
 	+ {{<monster name="Goblin">}}